joejag/techblog/_posts/2018-02-01-two-line-budget.md

       url: '/2016/anti-if-the-missing-patterns.html'
 ---

-Somewhere right now a developer is adding comments into their test case.
+Somewhere right now a developer is adding comments to their test case.

 It's admirable.
 It's a desire to improve the readability of their code.

 But I know of a way that can improve the test to a far greater extent.
-Which acts as a feedback loop on the design of your code.
+Which also acts as a feedback loop on the design of your code.

-But first let us have a look at the state of the commenting art.
+But first, let us have a look at the state of the commenting art.

 Test case commenting comes in a few variations that are all ultimately the same.
 There's the Dan North inspired [Given, When, Then](http://www.blog.j-labs.pl/2017/02/Given-When-Then-pattern-in-unit-tests) (GWT) version: